broadinstitute/wfl/docs/md/dev-release.md

 be used to do a dry run without writing to the `CHANGELOG.md` file)
-4. Once the release PR is reviewed by merged to `master` branch, the Github Action
+4. Once the release PR is reviewed by merged to `master` branch, developers can go to Github Action
 [Release Latest Version](https://github.com/broadinstitute/wfl/actions?query=workflow%3A%22Release+Latest+Version%22)
-will get triggered to build and push the tagged docker images of WFL to [DockerHub](https://hub.docker.com/repository/docker/broadinstitute/workflow-launcher-api).
+and manually tirgger a run with the `Run workflow` button to build and push the tagged docker images of WFL to [DockerHub](https://hub.docker.com/repository/docker/broadinstitute/workflow-launcher-api).

+!!! tip
     Note it can take up to 30 minutes for the Github Action to finish the build and push.